yomlaiolo/AREA/documentation/openai-service.md

 > Return :

 A string which is a suggestion to response to the email received.
 If the email doesn't need response, the AI will told you so.

+## ResumeFile

+> Arguments :

+- file_path : The path of the file to sumarize.

+- token : The OpenAI Api key of the ForgeFlow user.

+- language ( english as default) : Set the language in which the AI will sumarize the email.

+> Return :

+A string which sumarize the file in the language asked.